Mapping the Orbital Landscape of Perturbing Planet Solutions for Single-Planet Systems with TTVs: Parameter Estimation and Model Selection

 \subsection{Planets vs. Moons}

 At this point, it's fairly straight-forward to extend our results to compare the assumed perturbing planet model to some other model, for example an exomoon as being responsible for the TTVs.
 It should be noted in the last subsection, all of the probability distributions are implicitly conditional upon the global model - a perturbing planet.
-Thus really one should adjust $\mathrm{P}(\mathcal{D}) \to \mathrm{P}(\mathcal{D}|\mathrm{PP})$ where ``PP'' denotes perturbing planet.
+Thus, really one should adjust $\mathrm{P}(\mathcal{D}) \to \mathrm{P}(\mathcal{D}|\mathrm{PP})$ where ``PP'' denotes perturbing planet.
 Thus, Equation~\ref{eqn:globevidence} provides the overall evidence of the PP model.

 The user now need only execute an additional fit for the moon model(s), which we dub ``PM''.
-The odds ratio between the two models will then by given as
+The odds ratio between the two models will then be given as

 The ratio of the model priors is particularly challenging to estimate given the dearth of exomoon detections, and thus practically speaking setting this ratio to unity - equivalent to a Bayes factor - would be a possible path forward.